tensorflow/tfjs/README.md

 # Getting started

-**TF Web converter** is an open source library to load a pretrained TensorFlow model into the browser and run inference through JS.
+**TF Web converter** is an open source library to load a pretrained TensorFlow model into the browser and run inference through deeplearn.js.

 ## Usage